Absolute Expressiveness of Subgraph-based Centrality Measures: Introduction

-\paragraph{Our Contributions.} In Section~\ref{sec:characterization}, we provide a precise characterization of when an arbitrary centrality measure is subgraph motif.
-More precisely, we isolate a ``bounded value'' property $P$ over centrality measures, which essentially states that the total number of distinct values that can be assigned to vertices surrounded by a certain number of connected subgraphs is bounded, and then show that a centrality measure can be expressed as a subgraph motif one iff it enjoys $P$.
-We then proceed in Section~\ref{sec:characterization-ranking} to characterize when an arbitrary centrality measure induces the same ranking as a subgraph motif measure.
-In this case, we isolate a ``graph coloring'' property $P$ over centrality measures, and then show that a centrality measure can be expressed as a subgraph motif one relative to the induced ranking iff it enjoys $P$.
-In Section~\ref{sec:monotonic-functions}, we focus on the family of monotonic subgraph motif measures, and provide analogous characterizations via refined properties in the spirit of the ``bounded value'' property discussed above.
-An interesting finding of our analysis is that in the case of connected graphs, {\em every} centrality measure can be expressed as a monotonic subgraph motif measure relative to the induced ranking.
-Having the above results, we proceed to determine if established measures (such as PageRank, Eigenvector, and many others) are (monotonic) subgraph motif (relative to the induced ranking).
-Such a classification, apart from being interesting in its own right, provides insights on the structural similarities and differences among the considered centrality measures.
+\begin{itemize} \item In Section~\ref{sec:characterization}, we provide a precise characterization of when an arbitrary centrality measure is subgraph-based.
+More precisely, we isolate a ``bounded value'' property $P$ over centrality measures, which essentially states that the total number of distinct values that can be assigned to vertices surrounded by a certain number of connected subgraphs is bounded, and then show that a measure can be expressed as a subgraph-based one iff it enjoys $P$.

+\item We then proceed in Section~\ref{sec:characterization-ranking} to characterize when an arbitrary centrality measure induces the same ranking as a subgraph-based measure.
+In this case, we isolate a ``graph coloring'' property $P$ over centrality measures, and then show that a centrality measure can be expressed as a subgraph-based one relative to the induced ranking iff it enjoys $P$.

+\item In Section~\ref{sec:monotonic-functions}, we focus on the family of monotonic subgraph-based measures, i.e., subgraph-based measures with a monotonic filtering function, and provide analogous characterizations via refined properties in the spirit of the ``bounded value'' property discussed above.
+An interesting finding is that in the case of connected graphs, {\em every} centrality measure can be expressed as a monotonic subgraph-based measure relative to the induced ranking.

+\item We finally proceed in Section~\ref{sec:classification} to determine if established measures (such as PageRank, Eigenvector, and many others) are (monotonic) subgraph-based (relative to the induced ranking).
+Such a classification, apart from being interesting in its own right, provides insights on the structural similarities and differences among the considered measures. \end{itemize}

 \paragraph{Clarification Remark.} In the rest of the paper, due to space constraints and for the sake of clarity, we focus on undirected graphs, but all the notions and results can be transferred to the case of directed graphs under the standard notion of weak connectedness.
-The case of directed graphs is deferred to the appendix.